-(a) Code of Federal Regulations (CFR).
-All Code of Federal Regulations (CFRs), including their Appendices, cited in this Chapter, revised and published as of July 1, 2006 2010, not including any later amendments, unless portions of said CFRs are specifically excluded in citation, are incorporated by reference.
+(CFRs), including their Appendices, cited in this Chapter, revised and published as of July 1, 2006, not including any later amendments, are incorporated by reference, unless portions of said CFRs are specifically excluded in citation.
 Copies of the Code of Federal Regulations are available for public inspection and copies can be obtained at cost from the Department of Environmental Quality, Division of Air Quality, 122 W. 25th Street, Cheyenne, Wyoming 82002.
 Copies of the CFRs can also be obtained at cost from Government Institutes, 15200 NBN Way, Building B, Blue Ridge Summit, PA 17214.